Maurice Holloway

 Why have you only recently begun publishing your novels?

 As you might guess from the previous comment, it’s the writing which attracts me.
 I’ve never had a desire to “see my name in print”.
 I simply enjoy the writing.
 Enter children and grandchildren with different ideas.
-So, now I’m going to become an ‘indie’ and self-publish as much as I can in a short space of time so I can get back to the bit I enjoy!
+So, now I’m an ‘indie’ and I've self-published seven books so far.

 You write in all genres; do you have a favourite?